Cloudflare seems to be more and more popular nowadays. It seems everyone is using it. But the question is: should YOU use Cloudflare?

 What should I do when I set up new Cloudflare accounts?
 What settings should I choose?

 - Great question!
-I answer all that here in my Cloudflare (recommended settings) configuration guide [coming soon].
+I answer all that here in my Cloudflare (best settings) configuration guide.